Sewer Tap Installations

 "Offsite Sewer Tap" plans shall be submitted for review to the One Stop Shop upon payment of the plan review fees (miscellaneous civil review).

 Plans will be reviewed by the Plan Review Division and either approved or returned to the applicant for corrections.

-Upon plan approval, the applicant and or applicant's representative / contractor, must apply for, and receive an Encroachment Permit prior to commencing any construction within the ROW.
-Encroachment fees are based on the quantities described in items "c" and "d" above including the minimum encroachment fee.
+Upon plan approval, the applicant and or applicant's representative / contractor, must apply for, and receive an Right-of-way Permit prior to commencing any construction within the ROW.
+Fees are based on the quantities described in items "c" and "d" above including the minimum fee.

 For properties or applicants requesting new sewer service to an undeveloped property, or, conversion from on-site sewer systems (septic tanks) to public sewer, payment of "Sewer Development Fees" is required.
-Development fees are based on building envelope square footage when identified, or, total lot size when not identified per note "f" above.
-To determine Sewer Development fees, please refer to the current Development Fees contact the Water Resources Department @ 480-312-5685.
+Development fees are based on meter size.
+To determine Sewer Development fees, please refer to the current Development Fees.